Controlled flight into terrain: Solutions

-Before the installation of the first electronic warning systems, the only defenses against CFIT were pilot simulator training, traditional procedures, crew resource management (CRM) and radar surveillance by air traffic services.
-While those factors reduced the incidence of such accidents, they did not eliminate them.
+Before the installation of the first electronic terrain warning systems, the only defenses against CFIT were conventional see-and-avoid aviation practices, pilot simulator training, crew resource management (CRM) and radar surveillance by air traffic services.
+While refinements applied to those practices helped reduce the incidence of CFIT accidents, they did not eliminate them.

 To further assist in preventing CFIT accidents, manufacturers developed terrain awareness and warning systems (TAWS).
 The first generation of those systems was known as a ground proximity warning system (GPWS), which used a radar altimeter to assist in calculating terrain closure rates.
 That system was further improved with the addition of a GPS terrain database and is now known as an enhanced ground proximity warning system (EGPWS).
 When combined with mandatory pilot simulator training which emphasizes proper responses to any caution or warning event, the system has proved very effective in preventing further CFIT accidents.

 Smaller aircraft often use a GPS database of terrain to provide terrain warning.
 The GPS database contains a database of nearby terrain and will present terrain that is near the aircraft in red or yellow depending on its distance from the aircraft.

-Statistics show that under circumstances where TAWS or EGPWS warnings are properly handled, aircraft fitted with a second-generation EGPWS will not suffer a CFIT accident.
-However, there are at least two CFIT accidents of planes with EGPWS/TAWS where crew ignored or overrode warnings: the Mirosławiec air disaster and the Mount Salak Sukhoi Superjet 100 crash.
-In the latter case the TAWS was working but the pilot intentionally turned it off.

 The sterile flight deck rule was implemented to limit pilot distraction by banning any non-essential activities in the cockpit during critical phases of the flight, such as when operating at below 10000 ft.